JiayiD77/LM/README.md

 # LM
-Builded n-gram model and transformers from scratch using Python. \n Incorporate different model architecture into language model training. \n Explore and Experiment on Openai API.
+Builded n-gram model and transformers from scratch using Python. /n Incorporate different model architecture into language model training. /n Explore and Experiment on Openai API.